 Born in Toronto, Canada to an illegal immigrant single Mother, Tiffini was raised everywhere from the USA, NYC, Trinidad, and Canada while her Mother tried to obtain citizenship in Canada.
 This took the first 6 years of her life and she was raised in the country of Southern Alberta for her more formative years until 18.
 This is where Tiffini began painting, drawing, and writing while attending a Fine Arts High School.
 She then decided to go into the workforce after High School instead of attending post-secondary school to avoid being in student debt.

-Tiffini embarked on her journey into the entertainment industry first by becoming a fetish/fashion model in 2006.
+Tiffini embarked on her journey into the entertainment industry first by becoming an International Fetish/Fashion model in 2006.
 She was published in various publications both digital and in print.
 To list a few major publications Inked, Urban Ink, Hot Rod, Bizarre & Metal Hammer magazine she had features in on multiple occasions.
 She also worked with independent fashion designers between LA, Guadalajara, and NYC.
 After her modeling career she transformed her artistic expression into extreme performance art combined with a musical performance.
 She used metal and power tools to enact death-defying stunt work with Industrial music she composed and performed while touring internationally.
 However, after several years the threat of stunt work injuries became a reality by almost losing her middle finger live on stage in Atlanta, Georgia.
 She decided to evolve into a new art form of contemporary art.
 From stints in Vancouver, LA, Mexico to now based in Montreal, Tiffini’s art is a commentary on societal normative behaviors, sexuality, and how to deconstruct mainstream thinking.
 Her work ultimately brings darkness to light.

 Tiffini Truth is currently working on her first solo art exhibition while also writing about sex/fetish/culture for various online publications.